 Leaders have to contend with contemporary problems ranging from the globalisation of the economy to the increased use of technology.

 With economic globalisation, businesses are operating in a bigger marketplace.
 This means increased competition and the need for organisations to adapt to local and international market changes.
-This means international leadership skills have become essential.
-To learn about becoming a successful international leader, you can take the International Leadership Skills for the Workplace course by Coventry University.

 Six ways to improve your leadership skills

 Here are a few suggestions to get you on the path to becoming a better leader: